 NVE is also developing legal frameworks for a combined billing and a customer centric supplier model in the Norwegian market.
-A voluntary combined billing regime will enter into force in 2016.
-Following the planned launch of Elhub in 2017, and the experience from the voluntary combined billing regime, a more extensive and mandatory billing regime is planned to be implemented, which will form the basis for a customer centric supplier model.
+A voluntary combined billing regime entered into force in September 2016.
+Following the planned launch of Elhub in 2017, and the experience gained from the voluntary combined billing regime, a more extensive, mandatory billing regime will be considered, which will form the basis for a customer centric supplier model.
 Together with Elhub and AMS, these reforms represent the most significant changes to the Norwegian electricity retail market in over two decades.

-1.3 Changes in the existing regulation and public consultations in 2015
+1.3 Changes in the existing regulation and public consultations in 2016